 - Break Shift 0700hrs to 1200hrs and 1800hrs to 2300hrs

 Advantages Of Making a Duty roaster:

-That regular off-days are availed for enhancing productivity.
+- Regular off-days are availed to enhance productivity.

 Steps for Planning and Making a Duty Roster: